-- RC drilling is currently underway on greenfields nickel exploration targets that have been identified by airborne electromagnetic surveys (GeoTEM), detailed ground magnetics and soil geochemistry.
-The first two of these Prospects are: - ➤ The Leão Prospect RC rig drilling on the 2.5km strike target that hosts multiple GeoTEM, FLEM and ground magnetic anomalies coincident with Ni-Cu-Cr-V-Au soil anomalism.
-Only three holes have ever been drilled at Leão, with one hole returning 3.0m at 1.06% Ni and 0.21% Cu; and - ➤ The Tigre Prospect a strong discrete (+800m) GeoTEM anomaly coincident with multiple ground magnetic anomalies and supported by a +1.0km continuous Ni-Cr-As-Au geochemical signature.
-There are no historical drill holes in the Tigre Prospect. - > In addition to the Leão and Tigre Prospects, a further eight high-priority nickel prospects are drill-ready. - Resource development and step-out drilling continues to progress well with four diamond drill rigs onsite operating on double-shift.
-An additional 2-3 diamond rigs are planned to arrive by the end of May. - Jaguar Value-Add Scoping Study on target to be delivered later this month.
+- Brazil's leading RC drilling contractor, Geosedna, is on site and operating on double-shift. - 10 high-priority greenfields nickel sulphide and PGE exploration targets identified based on airborne electromagnetic surveys (GeoTEM), detailed ground magnetics and soil geochemistry.
+The first three of these to be tested are: - ➤ The Leão Prospect +2.5km strike length hosting multiple GeoTEM and ground magnetic anomalies coincident with Ni-Cu-Cr-V-Au soil anomalism.
+Only three holes have ever been drilled at this Prospect with one hole returning 3.0m at 1.06% Ni and 0.21% Cu; - ➤ The Tigre Prospect a strong discrete (+800m) GeoTEM anomaly coincident with multiple ground magnetic anomalies and supported by a +1.0km continuous Ni-Cr-As-Au geochemical signature.
+There are no historical drill holes in the Tigre Prospect; and - ➤ The Filhote Prospect A 200m Fixed Loop Electromagnetic (FLEM) conductor plate coincident with a broad (+1.1km) ground magnetic signature and PGE-Ni-As-Cr-Cu soil geochemical anomaly.
+Historical hole PKS-JAGU-DH00075 returned 18.0m @ 0.35g/t Pd and 0.03 g/t Pt from 95.0m, including intervals of up to 1.1 g/t Pd. - Resource development and step-out drilling continues to progress well with four diamond drill rigs onsite operating on double-shift.
+An additional 2-3 diamond rigs are planned to arrive in May. - > Strong cash position of \$20m with \$4.8m of in-the-money options to underpin 2021 work programs, with the Jaguar Value-Add Scoping Study on target to be delivered in May 2021.